shalikadulaj/IoT-Mini-Project-2-Data-Engineering-in-IoT-Pipeline/README.md

 <summary> AWS IoT Core </summary>

 AWS IoT Core is a managed cloud service that facilitates secure communication between IoT devices and the AWS Cloud.
 It ensures encrypted connectivity, device management, and seamless integration with AWS services.
 With features like device shadows and a scalable architecture, it's ideal for building secure and scalable IoT applications.
+According to the rule actions it sends data to amazon timestream table and  Lambda function.

 https://docs.aws.amazon.com/iot/

 The border router publishes sensor data from FIT IoT Lab to the specific topic in AWS IoT core.
 There are rules to control data, which receive to the IoT core.